UK: Abbey Road - The Beatles

 After two years of honouring musical delights from across the globe, we don't have to search hard in our home nation to find a gem of our own

-To pick objectively the best artist from any largely-populated nation one would inevitably struggle to reach a consensus.
+If one decided to try to pick objectively the best artist from any largely-populated nation, one would inevitably struggle to reach a consensus.
 People can debate for hours upon end who for example might represent the United States, with several artists of roughly equal importance and musical genius that could be picked.
 Who would quibble if we selected Prince for his fierce musical ingenuity, Elvis Presley for bringing rock’n’roll to the masses, or Aretha Franklin’s soulful fervour that influenced a generation of artists across the musical spectrum.
-The same might apply for other nations such as France whose artists which include Édith Piaf, Serge Gainsbourg and Daft Punk could each stake a claim to be the most highly acclaimed French act of all time.
+The same might apply for other nations such as France, with artists such as Édith Piaf, Serge Gainsbourg, and Daft Punk who could each stake a claim to be the most highly-acclaimed French act of all time.

 “...it shows off their ability to write singles that would not only sweep the nation but the entire planet, spanning across numerous genres in doing so, whilst at the same time Abbey Road serves as a cohesive piece of music that has been perfectly thought out in terms of its structuring, telling a story which guides the listener on a musical extravaganza...”